- Average Moore car insurance cost is $2,796 per year for a full coverage policy. Average cost per month is approximately $233.

 Which cars are cheapest to insure?

-A few other models that come in near the top in our car insurance price comparison are the Subaru Outback, Volkswagen Taos, Buick Envista, and Nissan Murano.
+A few other models that come in near the top in our car insurance price comparison are the Honda CR-V, Volkswagen Taos, Buick Envista, and Nissan Murano.

 Let’s take a look at the complete ranking of the top 50 cheapest cars to insure in the city of Moore, Oklahoma.